suryanandanbabbar/CPU_Scheduler/README.md

 ### Challenges and Future Enhancements
 - Challenges: Designing a flexible UI to dynamically accept input rows and display accurate results.
-- Future Features: Adding support for SJF (Shortest Job First), Round Robin, and Priority Scheduling algorithms, along with additional visualizations.
+- Future Features: Adding support for SJF (Shortest Job First), SRTF(Shortest Remaining Time First) and Round Robin.

 ## How to Use the Project
-1. Launch the application by running the main file.
+1. Launch the application by running the main file (use main branch).
 2. Use the input panel to enter process details:
    - Process ID: A unique identifier for each process.
    - Arrival Time: Time at which the process arrives.